 In Deloitte’s view of the future of health, curative therapies such as CGTs are likely to be one of the major forces to disrupt biopharma.19 CGTs hold the promise of treating diseases in an entirely new way, or even curing those that until now have been debilitating or life-threatening.
 While it is important that CGT companies continue to innovate and push treatment technologies forward, it is now essential that they engage key stakeholders and build an infrastructure that can help bring these exciting advanced therapies to patients.

-The source for fresh perspectives in health care: The Deloitte Center for Health Solutions (DCHS), part of Deloitte LLP's Life Sciences and Health Care practice, looks deeper at the biggest industry issues and provides new thinking around complex challenges.
+The source for fresh perspectives in health care: The Deloitte Center for Health Solutions (DCHS), part of Deloitte LLP's Life Sciences and Health Care practise, looks deeper at the biggest industry issues and provides new thinking around complex challenges.
 Cutting-edge research and thought-provoking analysis give our clients the insights they need to see things differently and address the changing landscape.